 They often involve securing two higher-level grade H5/H4s and four O4s in the Leaving Cert.

 Qualifications secured in an EU country are recognised in Ireland by the appropriate regulatory bodies.
 Details of all such courses are online at eunicas.ie.

 Do look into the benefits of ‘earn and learn’ options

-Solas is helping to ramp up the number of apprenticeships in traditional areas such as construction and the motor industry, and in non-so-traditional areas such as insurance, taxation, financial services, pharmaceuticals, chefing, etc, tailor-made for the needs of the modern economy.
+Solas is helping to ramp up the number of apprenticeships in traditional areas such as construction and the motor industry, and in not-so-traditional areas such as insurance, taxation, financial services, pharmaceuticals, cheffing, etc., tailor-made for the needs of the modern economy.

-Apprenticeship.ie provides a good overview of what’s available.
-Many provide well-paid employment as part of the overall programme, which considerably lightens the financial burden of educating a child on family budgets.
+Apprenticeship.ie provides a good overview of what’s available in more than sixty areas of employment.
+All provide ongoing payments to apprentices during their training, which considerably lightens the financial burden of educating a child on a family budget.